liang121900/SpringBootAngularJwtStarter/README.md

 run the spring boot app,

-for url of "/" it will serve the angular app
+for url of "/" it will serve the angular app, can login/logout using jwt

 for url of "/api/authenticate", use post method with {"username":"username","password":"password"} on body, it will return a jwt token